ekspla/micropython_aioble_examples/README.md

 using the latest source code (V1.8 on 2024.08) of the manufacturer (WCH) obtained from [their website](http://www.wch.cn/download/CH341SER_LINUX_ZIP.html) or from [their github repository](https://github.com/WCHSoftGroup/ch341ser_linux).
-Before start using it, set an appropriate permission of the USB-UART device you are using (e.g. `chomod 666` or `adduser` to the `dialout` group).
+Before start using it, set an appropriate permission of the USB-UART device you are using (e.g. `chmod 666` or `adduser` to the `dialout` group).

 You have to specify the USB-UART device if it is not `/dev/ttyUSB0` as written in `MPY/ports/unix/mpbthciport.c`.